Sensing and VisualizingSite Hazards

 At mine sites, the risk of accidents involving smaller vehicles is significantly high.
 These accidents often occur because smaller vehicles may lack adequate safety equipment and get crushed by larger vehicles with bigger blind spots.

 Large mining vehicles, such as haul trucks and excavators, have extensive blind spots, making it difficult for operators to see smaller vehicles in their vicinity.
-This lack of visibility, combined with the absence of safety mechanisms for smaller vehicles, creates a dangerous environment.
+This lack of visibility, combined with the absence of safety mechanisms for smaller vehicles, creates a dangerous environment for workers.

 Enhanced Communication